Harbour Melody

 Harbour Melody (Hafenmelodie) is a 1950 West German crime film directed by Hans Müller and starring Kirsten Heiberg, Paul Henckels and Catja Görna.
 It is part of a group of postwar German film noirs.

+Plot

-A gang of criminals plan a raid on a warehouse.
+A gang of criminals plan a warehouse heist.

 It was shot at the Wandsbek Studios in Hamburg.
 The film's sets were designed by the art director Herbert Kirchhoff.